gazebosim/gz-sim/tutorials/pythongetstarted.md

   main()
 ```

-The easiest way to include Ignition Math is through `import ignition.math`.
+The easiest way to include Gazebo Math is through `import ignition.math`.

 At this point your main file should look like